ferrufino/ferrufino.github.io/_posts/2022-10-02-strategy-pattern.md

 date: 2022-10-02 20:22 +0800
 ---

-## Strategy Pattern

-Strategy Pattern consists of defining different objects that conform to a strategy protocol and make them interchangeable at runtime while being used by an object (ViewController).
+Strategy Pattern consists of defining different objects that conform to a strategy protocol and make them interchangeable at runtime while being used by an object.

 ### Design overview